CBoettcher19590/developing-software-intro-assignment-4/README.md

     npm run compile
     ```

-* `start`, runs index.js file in the dist folder (which is created with the compile command)
+* `start`, runs index.js file in the dist folder (which is created with the compile command.

-    Example:

     ```
     npm run start